mjshelton12/Commandline_Readme_Creator/README.md

   ## Description

-  By running this app in terminal using node.js, users can quickly and easily create effective ReadMes for their apps
+  By running this app in terminal using node.js, users can quickly and easily create effective ReadMes for their apps.